 No. 16—Contrasting plaid or Tattersall waistcoats are a great way to individualize your outfit – even today.

-No. 17-18—While walking canes or sticks used to be obligatory for an elegant man, most younger men will look rather costumed if they really use one of those just as an accessory.
+No. 17-18—While walking canes or sticks used to be obligatory for an elegant man, most younger men will look rather costumed if they really use one of those as a mere accessory.
 It requires a lot of skill and experience to wear it with style, and even then it looks a little dated if you ask me.
 However, older gentleman who are in need of a stick or a cane can’t go wrong with one.

 With so much inspiration, you should now have hardly any problems coming up with a unique summer outfit that suits your style.